- Created by Ross Hendrick, last modified by Carol Teskey on May 31, 2023

 Our aim is for team members to take at least 30 days.
 Should we see that after 6-9 months into the year that:

-- The team member has booked/planned less than 20 days off.
+- The employee has booked/planned less than 20 days off.
 We will encourage the manager to have a conversation with them about planning some time off.

-- The team member has booked/planned between 20-30 days.
+- The employee has booked/planned between 20-30 days.
 We will send an email reminder of our general guidance on at least 30 days being considered a healthy number of days leave.

-- The team member has booked/planned over 30 days and business continuity is maintained.
+- The employee has booked/planned over 30 days and business continuity is maintained.
 No action taken.

 Taking time off is important and we will be actively encouraging you to take time off throughout the year.
 We hope that this encouragement will result in limited vacation carryover.
 In the circumstances that carryover will arise we will be adopting a “use it or lose it” approach where it is statutorily applicable.